LivingPrank/DIP-Project/README.md

-The file titled CS663-Project Report (1).pdfcontains most of the relevant information for this project.
+The file titled "CS_663_Project_Report(1).pdf" contains most of the relevant information for this project.